 Greek Yogurt French Onion Dip is a flavorful and healthy alternative to store bought dip.
 Made from scratch with caramelized onions and non-fat greek yogurt, this low-calorie, high protein chip dip will feed a crowd.

 French onion dip is a classic chip dip and party appetizer.
 In Los Angeles, a French chef made the original french onion dip in 1954.
 His dip was made with sour cream and french onion soup mix, also known as "California dip".

 You can now find many mass produced versions of french onion dip on your grocery store shelves.
 You'll love this greek yogurt dip because it's a low calorie, healthy alternative to the original sour cream version.

 To round out this healthy appetizer, serve with a vegetable plate filled with celery, carrots, radish slices, and broccoli florets.
 This dip is also fantastic with potato chips!

 For this recipe, I suggest non-fat plain Greek yogurt.
-Make sure you grab the plain greek yogurt, not vanilla yogurt.
+Make sure you grab the plain, unflavored Greek yogurt, not vanilla yogurt.

-If you don't want to make your dip low-calorie, substitute some or all of your greek yogurt with sour cream.
+For a more traditional French onion dip, substitute some or all of your Greek yogurt with sour cream.
 Or, half sour cream and half cream cheese (softened to room temperature).